Research and reports

 You can get your ideas down on paper to get a clear picture of how it could all come together, using the Prince’s Trust business plan template.

-You’ll also find helpful information on funding for your small business, including the business loans available, budgeting, tax and insurance.
+You’ll also find helpful information on funding for your small business, including the business loans available, budgeting, tax and business insurance.

 It’s free to join the Prince’s Trust’s Enterprise programme, which gives people with small business ideas the skills, training and mentoring they need to succeed.
 It also gives you the opportunity to apply for a low-interest loan of up to £5,000 to get your business going.